Nvidia

 FAQ

 The 12-month forecast presents three scenarios.
-The Base Case (50% probability) sees the stock trading between $185 and $212, as growth moderates but remains strong, aligning with analyst consensus.
-The Bull Case (30% probability) projects a breakout above $212 to $250, driven by sustained >50% growth and new product success.
-The Bear Case (20% probability) warns of a drop to $150-$165 if AI capex slows and multiples contract.
-The most likely outcome is the Base Case, assuming the AI investment cycle continues but at a decelerating pace from its current peak.
+The Base Case (50% probability) sees a target range of $210-$240, assuming growth moderates but remains strong.
+The Bull Case (30% probability) targets $250-$280 if AI demand accelerates further.
+The Bear Case (20% probability) warns of a drop to $140-$170 if growth stalls and multiples contract.
+The most likely outcome is the Base Case, anchored by the forward P/E of ~20x and expected EPS of $13.56, implying modest upside from current levels with high volatility.